 Curriculum Example from Vaughn Occupational High School

-We worked with Vaughn Occupational High School during the 2015-2016 school year to integrate visual art and communication.
+We recently worked with Vaughn Occupational High School to integrate visual art and communication.

 - Project Title: Super Humans, Super Powers

 - Teacher(s): Laura R. Smith

 The Big Idea: We are using the idea that everyone has superpowers to get students with severe intellectual disabilities to first discover their own skills/area of strength in order to create a logo for their own Superpower, in order to better understand and communicate their strengths to others.
 They are also learning how to follow multiple step directions in order to focus on a design project.

 Beginning: We wanted to create a project that worked both to lead students to understand themselves better and to understand some new ways to communicate with others.
 We were hoping that the students would learn to follow instructions step by step, to think about how you put a picture together in pieces and how colors, shapes, pictures, and text can communicate emotions and content.